Relativistic hydrodynamics with phase transition

 \section{Conclusion}

-One of the significant challenges to the RH applications is the near-critical point situations that can be reached at the low-energy colliders.
-It is very valuable to give an estimation of the validity of the RH series during the transition points or on the transition point.
-Within the AdS/CFT conjecture, we extensively study the many-body dynamics of a strongly coupled and critical field theory which is dual to a gravity model with a self-interacting scalar field in one higher dimension.
-This model is the Einstein-Klein-Gordon model which is a phenomenological string theory construction.
-This model has merit to represent that critical strong field theory by the parameter $B_4$ given in the superpotential function and it provides us with the crossover $(B_4=0)$, second-order $(B_4 = -0.0098)$ and first-order $(B_4<-0.0098)$ phase transition.
+One of the significant challenges in applying relativistic hydrodynamics (RH) is dealing with scenarios near critical points, which can occur in low-energy colliders.
+It is highly valuable to estimate the validity of the RH series during or at transition points.
+Within the AdS/CFT conjecture, we extensively study the many-body dynamics of a strongly coupled and critical field theory that is dual to a gravity model with a self-interacting scalar field in one higher dimension.
+This model, known as the Einstein-Klein-Gordon model, is a phenomenological string theory construction.
+The model effectively represents the critical strong field theory through the parameter $B_4$ in the superpotential function, allowing for crossover $(B_4=0)$, second-order $(B_4 = -0.0098)$, and first-order $(B_4<-0.0098)$ phase transitions.
 We run the first-order codes with $B_4=-0.02$.
-According to the fluid/gravity conjecture the small perturbation of bulk fields on top of the background is equivalent to studying the RH for the field theory on boundary.
-Knowing this, we investigate the dynamics of linearized fluctuations in the spin-2, spin-1 and spin-0 sectors for each phase transition kind.
+According to the fluid/gravity conjecture, small perturbations of bulk fields on the background are equivalent to studying the RH for the field theory on the boundary.
+With this in mind, we investigate the dynamics of linearized fluctuations in the spin-2, spin-1, and spin-0 sectors for each type of phase transition.